rafl/tpf-soc/guidelines/students.md

 Now that you're accepted the summer of code program suggests that you prepare yourself for the coming tasks.
 Some of your projects require preliminary work.
-Make sure you'll manage to finish that before the coding period starts.
+Make sure you'll manage to finish that before the coding period starts.
 Familiarise yourself with the version control system being used for the project you're working on, find out what coding style you're expected to use, etc.